Skip to main content

 You must make sure the organisation uses effective equipment management strategies.
 They should focus on the safety and wellbeing* of older people, including older people living at home in the community.

 You must review reports on how effective these strategies are.
 You should check incident* reports and feedback* on equipment safety, availability and functionality (Outcomes 2.5 and 2.6).
-This needs to include feedback* from older people, families, and workers*.
-Make sure equipment management practices support safe and quality care* and services*.
+This needs to include feedback* from older people, their supporters and workers*.
+Make sure equipment management practices support safe and quality care* and services and that equipment is used for its intended purpose.

 If you find any issues or areas for continuous improvement*, you need to address them.